MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/add-scope.png" alt-text="Add scope details" border="true":::

     1. Enter the scope name.
-This is a mandatory field.
     2. Select the user who can give consent for this scope.
 The default option is **Admins only**.
     3. Enter the **Admin consent display name**.
-This is a mandatory field.
     4. Enter the description for admin consent.
-This is a mandatory field.
     5. Enter the **User consent display name**.
     6. Enter the description for user consent description.
     7. Select the **Enabled** option for state.